Al-Mi'raj

 A "yellow-colored beast which resembled a rabbit with a black horn".— Bibliothèque municipale de Bordeaux, Ms 1130, fol.
 54r.
-Dated 1565AD.
+Dated 1565CE.

 Al-Mi'raj or Almiraj (ٱلْمِعْرَاج; al-miʿrāj) is a mythical creature resembling a one-horned hare or rabbit, mentioned in medieval Arabic literature.

 The name appears in a version of the legend of Iskandar who, after defeating the dragon of Dragon Island in the Indian Ocean, obtained the animal as a gift from the inhabitants.
 The creature is also said to cause all animals that set sight on it to flee.

 The creature also appears nameless, is given other variant names, or situated elsewhere, depending on the text or manuscript source.

 Qazwini's account

 Dragon (top), eating a flesh-mass which is supposedly sulfur-filled ox-hide;

 the horned hare (middle). — Earliest manuscript of Qazwini's Wonders of Creation.
 Bayerische Staatsbibliothek (BSB) Cod. arab.
 464, fol.
 63; dated to c.
 1279/1280 or 1377 (Note: The manuscript's completion date may be 1280 (or 1279) before the author's death, but the year 1377 is given as an alternate possibility.)

 Al-miʿrāj (Note: Transliterated as elmiʿrâg′ by Ethé, who remarks in his notes that Samuel Bochart had noticed the miʿrâg in Hierozoïcon (1663); Bochart transliterates as "mirag", and explains that it is a yellow creature resembling a hare (Latin:lepus), with a black horn.
 "Mu'rāš" (Muʿrāsh)[?] is the name in the version discussed by Daunicht in his study of Khwārizmī's geography.) is a beast purported to live on an island called Jazīrat al-Tinnīn ('Sea-Serpent Island' or 'Dragon Island') in the Indian Ocean, according to Qazwini's Marvels of Things Created and Miraculous Aspects of Things Existing (c.
 1260, aka The Wonders of Creation).

 This beast is said to resemble a yellow hare (or rabbit) with a single black horn.
 All the wild beasts fled at the sight of it (which is a trait also shared by the karkadann, another unicorn of Arabic literature).
-The islanders made a gift of it to Iskandar (Alexander the Great) after he helped kill a dragon (or large serpent) which had been eating the livestock.
+The islanders made a gift of it to Iskandar (Alexander the Great) after he helped kill a dragon (or large serpent) which had been eating livestock.